PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

     ### **Symmetric Encryption:**

-2. Encrypt data using keys and send the request to web server, suppose hacker sniffing the network and has a copy of user data, the server can’t decrypt data without key we must pass the key.
+2. Encrypt data using keys and send the request to web server, suppose hacker sniffing the network and has a copy of user data, the server can’t decrypt data without key; we must pass the key.

     \-imagine ‘key‘ passed to webserver through the same network, even the key exposed to hackers.